 Employment contracts and benefit packages can be complex.
 Negotiations with your employer can be a delicate and difficult process.
 Whether you are considering a new job offer or your employer wants to change your existing terms of employment, wherever you are, we can advise you of your rights to give you the best chance of getting the contract you want.

-for advice without obligation on employment contracts.
+ENQUIRE ONLINE for no obligation advice and guidance on employment contracts.

 In some cases a contract will contain a clause allowing your employer to make minor changes but it is difficult for an employer to change the major terms of employment without your verbal or written consent.
 If a change is made without your agreement and is not to your benefit then a Tribunal is more likely to decide your employer has acted unfairly.
 You can enforce your employment rights with our help.
 If a change is made without your agreement such as reducing your pay then a Tribunal is more likely to decide your employer has acted unfairly.
 You can enforce your employment rights with our help.
 You may be able to resign and claim Constructive Dismissal.